-The state-of-the-art new building will support APTA’s workforce of the future, ensuring the association can hire talented staff in a competitive market.
-It will align with APTA’s mission-based pursuit to build community, with a location that is more accessible to the public and a layout that is more welcoming to APTA members and other guests.
-It will support APTA’s values, with a design that encourages fitness and social equality.
+The state-of-the-art new building supports APTA’s workforce of today and tomorrow, ensuring the association can hire talented staff in a competitive market.
+It aligns with APTA’s mission-based pursuit to build community, with a location that is more accessible to the public and a layout that is more welcoming to APTA members and other guests.
+It supports APTA’s values, with a design that encourages fitness and social equality.
 It also will improve the efficiency of APTA’s daily operations in support of the association’s members and partners.

-On top of that, APTA’s new headquarters will improve the association’s financial stability and create a launchpad for future success.
-When APTA Centennial Center opens in January 2021, its immediate value is projected to be greater than the approximately $70 million it will cost to build.
-Through the sale of APTA’s current headquarters and 5 years of strong financial management in which revenues exceeded expenses by more than $8 million, APTA will have paid more than 50% of the total construction costs by the building’s opening.
+On top of that, APTA’s new headquarters improves the association’s financial stability and creates a launchpad for future success.
+(Its value on opening is already greater than the approximately $70 million it cost to build.)
+Through the sale of APTA’s former headquarters and five years of strong financial management during which revenues exceeded expenses by more than $8 million, APTA was able to pay more than 50% of the total construction costs by the building’s opening.

 The road to 3030 Potomac Avenue

-APTA has been based in Alexandria since 1983, when the association purchased the first of eventually 3 headquarters buildings on North Fairfax Street.
+APTA has been based in Alexandria, VA, since 1983, when the association purchased the first of eventually three headquarters buildings on North Fairfax Street.